Modern Slavery and Human Trafficking Statement

 Due Diligence Process

-Daniel Thwaites P.L.C. is committed to building long standing relationships with local suppliers and tenants and makes it very clear that it expects its suppliers and tenants to be committed to ensuring there is no modern slavery or human trafficking within their businesses.
+Daniel Thwaites P.L.C. is committed to building long-standing relationships with local suppliers and tenants and makes it very clear that it expects its suppliers and tenants to be committed to ensuring there is no modern slavery or human trafficking within their businesses.
+When appointing new suppliers Daniel Thwaites seeks to sign them up to its standard terms and conditions, which include a requirement that the supplier signs up to the requirements of the 2015 Act.

 For national and international supply chains, the point of contact is always with a UK company or branch, and the Company expects them to have in place processes to ensure there is no modern slavery or human trafficking within their business.